6 Ways To Celebrate Notting Hill Carnival This Weekend

 The History

-What started as an intimate community children’s street fair, celebrating Caribbean culture, has since transformed into the Notting Hill Carnival we know and love today.
+What started as an intimate community children’s street fair celebrating Caribbean culture has since transformed into the Notting Hill Carnival we know and love today.

 The first Carnival experience took place in 1959 at St Pancras Town Hall in response to the 1958 Race Riots in Notting Hill.
 It later officially began in 1966, and it’s since grown significantly, increasingly in popularity with over a million visitors celebrating each August Bank Holiday.
 Nowadays it’s packed with live performances, parades, music and more.